 8. Watch out for birds.

-I’m not talking about flashers.
-Thank God.
+And I’m not talking about flashers.
+Thank goodness!

-Icelandic birds – seagulls especially – aren’t exactly the brightest.
-They like to either sit in the middle of the road or off to the side.
-Usually by the time you get close to them, it’s either too late for them to get out of the way, or they’ll try to flee by crashing into your windshield.
+Icelandic birds – seagulls in particular – aren’t exactly the brightest.
+They like to sit in the middle of the road or off to the side.
+Usually by the time you spot them, it’s either too late for them to get out of the way, or they’ll try to flee by crashing into your windshield.

 9. Can you see Northern Lights in Iceland in September?